Native American Influence in Andrew Downes' Music: Part 1

 Concerto for Native American Flute and Strings

-Andrew has always passionately believed in the Native American philosophy of life: that we belong to the earth; the earth does not belong to us and it is our duty to preserve it.
+Andrew always passionately believed in the Native American philosophy of life: that we belong to the earth; the earth does not belong to us and it is our duty to preserve it.

 His first work which embraced this philosophy was Song of the Prairies, a large choral and orchestral work, which he composed in 1988.
 It is a setting of the great 19th century poem, The Prairies, by William Cullen Bryant (1774-1878).
 Andrew wrote in his score that the work is "dedicated to the expression of the beauty and power of Nature and is at the same time a passionate protest, mingled with nostalgia, at man's appalling treatment of his natural heritage".
 The work is scored for soloists, semi-chorus (high voices), SATB chorus and orchestra (including a large and unusual selection of percussion instruments).
 In the middle section of the work the music reflects the composer's anger over the callous and sinister attitude of those who ride rough-shod over our world for their own ends.
 The work is extremely moving.
 Andrew was thrilled to be asked to write it for the Shrewsbury School Sixth singing weekend for singers from all over the UK under the direction of John Rutter.